googlefonts/colr-gradients-spec/colr-gradients-spec.md

 **Figure 5.21 A rotation transformation rotates the fill content defined by the child sub-graph.**

 If another PaintTransform table occurs within the child sub-graph of the first PaintTransform table, then the other PaintTransform also applies to its child sub-graph.
 For the sub-sub-graph, the two transformations are combined.
 To illustrate this, the example in figure 5.21 is extended in figure 5.22 by inserting a mirroring transformation between the PaintGlyph and PaintLinearGradient tables: the glyph outline is rotated as before, but the gradient is mirrored in its (pre-rotation) y-axis as well as being rotated.
+Notice that both visible elements—the shape and the gradient fill—are affected by the rotation, but only the gradient is affected by the mirroring.

 ![Combined effects of a transformation nested within the child sub-graph of another transformation.](images/colr_transform_glyph_transform_gradient.png)